raserma/packstack-challenge/decisions-taken.md

 I am not sure which way is the best, so I will just go for the way it works.
 Also, if I am not wrong, a VM on the same subnet will not be able to access any port in my Windows laptop unless I open the ports in the firewall.

+## Decision 06
+ * Use Ansible instead of AWX: considering my experience with AWX and the tasks that need to be done, this project fits quite well with AWX.
+Specially the dynamic inventory querying information from Openstack environment.
+However, I decided to execute them on Ansible standalone as I am not 100% certain how to deploy correctly AWX on Packstack and time is not in my favor.
+On the other side, I will create the role and playbooks taking into account that could be migrated to AWX for a future project, if needed.